Tasmania’s manufacturing sector is globally competitive in food and beverage processing, smart technologies, forestry, maritime and defence.

 The maritime precinct near Hobart is home to a number of globally competitive shipbuilders and product manufacturers.

-In the northwest, one of the country’s most significant heavy vehicle manufacturing clusters.
+In the northwest is one of the country’s most significant heavy vehicle manufacturing clusters.
 Vehicles manufactured here are generally highly specialised products for the global underground, surface mining and rail maintenance industries.

 Hobart is also Australia’s Antarctic Gateway to the great frozen continent in the south.
 Tasmania has strong manufacturing services and research and policy capability in Antarctic related activities.
 Hobart Port has a dedicated Antarctic and cruise terminal and houses the Australian Antarctic Division’s world class Cargo and Biosecurity Centre.
 The state is a leader in skills and research development in remote and extreme environment health care.